x0backslash0x/infra-as-code/roles/dockerinstall/README.md

 * docker_official_repo: url to the official docker repository for RHEL
 * docker_dependencies: list of packages to install alongside docker
+* user: user to add to the docker group

 Dependencies
 ------------